Genetic disorder: Chromosomal disorder

 A chromosomal disorder is a missing, extra, or irregular portion of chromosomal DNA.
 It can be from an atypical number of chromosomes or a structural abnormality in one or more chromosomes.
-An example of these disorders is trisomy 21 (Down syndrome), in which there is an extra copy of chromosome 21.
+An example of these disorders is Trisomy 21 (the most common form of Down syndrome), in which there is an extra copy of chromosome 21 in all cells.

 Diagnosis

 Due to the wide range of genetic disorders that are known, diagnosis is widely varied and dependent of the disorder.
-Most genetic disorders are diagnosed pre-birth, at birth, or during early childhood however some, such as Huntington's disease, can escape detection until the patient is well into adulthood.
+Most genetic disorders are diagnosed pre-birth, at birth, or during early childhood however some, such as Huntington's disease, can escape detection until the patient begins exhibiting symptoms well into adulthood.

 The basic aspects of a genetic disorder rests on the inheritance of genetic material.
 With an in depth family history, it is possible to anticipate possible disorders in children which direct medical professionals to specific tests depending on the disorder and allow parents the chance to prepare for potential lifestyle changes, anticipate the possibility of stillbirth, or contemplate termination.
 Prenatal diagnosis can detect the presence of characteristic abnormalities in fetal development through ultrasound, or detect the presence of characteristic substances via invasive procedures which involve inserting probes or needles into the uterus such as in amniocentesis.